njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 > It is possible to easily adapt this notebook so that you can run with GPUs instead if you choose

 ---
-## 💾 PAT Encoders Download
+## 💾 PAT Encoders Weights Download
-These are the H5 files that store the pre-trained transformer encoder objects themselves.
+These are the H5 files that store the pre-trained transformer encoder weights.
 Don't worry, they are small, just a few megabytes.
-The demo notebook above, `How to: Fine-tune PAT + Built-in Model Explainability`, shows you where to load encoders.
+The demo notebook above, `How to: Fine-tune PAT + Built-in Model Explainability`, shows you where to load encoder weights.

 ### Pretrained on 2003-2004, 2005-2006, 2011-2012, 2013-2014 NHANES Actigraphy (N=29,307)
 1. [PAT-L](https://www.dropbox.com/scl/fi/dglz917p3hqw5mwbovsv2/PAT-L_21k_weights.h5?rlkey=ppzxvp9i7t9k8j3w9x77fjfil&st=3g3mm845&dl=1)